LEMS Export

 For split-file export or other adapter-specific options, use NeuroMLAdapter directly.

-8. Running via jNeuroML
+8. Running via Downstream Simulators

-# Via the adapter
+# Via the adapter (default: jNeuroML reference engine)

 adapter.run()